-- D6.7.5P An applicant for accredited learning may receive credit through university recognition of the following: - i credit awarded by other institutions of higher education on presentation of verifiable evidence - ii qualifications or credit awarded by recognised agencies (e.g. professional bodies or other awarding bodies) on presentation of verifiable evidence - D6.7.6P The scrutiny of accredited learning for the purpose of university recognition of credit towards a named award shall be undertaken by designated staff within each faculty in accordance with stated faculty procedures.
-Such staff shall have appropriate subject, discipline and/or professional expertise and shall have regard for relevant university information and guidance on recognised qualifications and certificated learning. - D6.7.7R All decisions to recognise credit awarded by, or as a consequence of, learning certificated by an external institution of body shall be reported as accredited learning to the relevant examining board and identified against the relevant module(s) or unit(s) of study.
-Accredited learning shall be similarly identified on a student's Certificate of Credit. - D6.8.1R Accreditation of Experiential Learning (AEL) The University may award credit for experiential learning.
-Such learning must be documented and open to assessment in accordance with University procedures including, where appropriate, by formal examination - D6.8.2R Assessment of experiential learning shall require the matching of the learning achieved by the student with the learning outcomes specified for modules, groups of modules or other units of study valid for the award for which the student is registered - D6.8.3R The University shall establish procedures for faculty assessment of experiential learning to lead to the award of university credit.
-All assessed experiential learning shall be considered for the award of credit by the appropriate examining board - D6.8.4R Experiential learning that is assessed and confirmed by the University for the award of University credit shall be described as accredited experiential learning - D6.8.5P Experiential learning must be capable of being matched with stated learning outcomes of modules/units of study or groups of modules/units of study approved by the University for the award for which accredited experiential learning credit is sought.
-Successfully assessed experiential learning shall be awarded University credit - D6.8.6P Assessment of accredited experiential learning may take a variety of forms including the following: - i a structured interview plus corroborating evidence
+D6.8.1R The University may award credit for experiential learning.
+Such learning must be documented and open to assessment in accordance with University procedures including, where appropriate, by formal examination.

-- ii work based observation plus a portfolio or other record - iii a form of assessment, including assessments and examinations set for relevant approved modules or units of study, devised to meet the specific requirements of a programme or award. - D6.8.7P The assessment of applications for accredited experiential learning for the award of university credit are required to be undertaken by designated staff within each faculty in accordance with documented procedures which shall be open to scrutiny.
+- D6.8.2R Assessment of experiential learning shall require the matching of the learning achieved by the student with the learning outcomes specified for modules, groups of modules or other units of study valid for the award for which the student is registered. - D6.8.3R The University shall establish procedures for faculty assessment of experiential learning to lead to the award of university credit.
+All assessed experiential learning shall be considered for the award of credit by the appropriate examining board. - D6.8.4R Experiential learning that is assessed and confirmed by the University for the award of University credit shall be described as accredited experiential learning. - D6.8.5P Experiential learning must be capable of being matched with stated learning outcomes of modules/units of study or groups of modules/units of study approved by the University for the award for which accredited experiential learning credit is sought.
+Successfully assessed experiential learning shall be awarded University credit. - D6.8.6P Assessment of accredited experiential learning may take a variety of forms including the following: - a. a structured interview plus corroborating evidence; - b. work based observation plus a portfolio or other record; - c. a form of assessment, including assessments and examinations set for relevant approved modules or units of study, devised to meet the specific requirements of a programme or award. - D6.8.7P The assessment of applications for accredited experiential learning for the award of university credit are required to be undertaken by designated staff within each faculty in accordance with documented procedures which shall be open to scrutiny.
 The staff designated by the faculty must have appropriate subject, discipline and/or professional expertise and must have relevant experience of, or training in, the appropriate procedures. - D6.8.8P The outcomes of the assessment of applications for accredited experiential learning are required to be reported as recommendations for the award of credit to the relevant field board for decision.
 All such recommendations shall refer to the module(s)/unit(s) of study or group of module(s)/unit(s) of study against which the assessed learning outcomes are being matched.
 University credit awarded for successfully assessed experiential learning shall be identified on a student's Certificate of Credit.

-D7 CREDIT TRANSFER BETWEEN AWARDS2
+D7 CREDIT TRANSFER BETWEEN AWARDS3

-Definition - credit gained under the Academic Regulations and used by a student to transfer from one UWE award to another
+Definition: credit gained under the Academic Regulations and Procedures and used by a student to transfer from one UWE award to another